jeroenooms/opencpu-pages/_posts/2013-09-21-getting-started-with-opencpu.js.md

 ## Hello World: calling a function

-The [hello.html](https://public.opencpu.org/ocpu/library/appdemo/www/hello.html) demonstrates how to call an R function that is included with the R package contianing the app.
+The [hello.html](https://public.opencpu.org/ocpu/library/appdemo/www/hello.html) page demonstrates how to call an R function that is included with the R package containing the app.
 In this example we call the R function named [hello](https://public.opencpu.org/ocpu/library/appdemo/R/hello).
 Navigate to the [hello.html](https://public.opencpu.org/ocpu/library/appdemo/www/hello.html) page in your favorite browser and look at the html source code to see what is going on.
 The magic happens in these lines of javascript:

 {% highlight javascript %}
 //read the value for 'myname'